-Bette Davis is an English nanny whose charge is 10-year-old Joey, just released from a home for disturbed children where he'd spent two years undergoing treatment for drowning his little sister in the bath.
-Shortly after his arrival home, suspicion arouses again when his mother is poisoned.
-But Joey continues to insist Nanny is responsible, just as she was with the death of his little sister, with only a neighboring friend believing the young boy.Written by
+Bette Davis is an English nanny whose charge is a rude 10-year-old Joey, just discharged from a disturbed children's home where he'd spent two years undergoing treatment for drowning his little sister in the bath.
+He returns to an unloving father, fragile mother, and doting nanny -- whom he hates.
+Suspicion arises again when his mother is poisoned, and Joey continues to insist Nanny is responsible.
+Joey contends the nanny was responsible for his little sister's death, and only the upstairs neighbour girl believes him.Written by

 6 of 7 people found this review helpful.

 Was this review helpful to you?